Updated 15 June 2026

 - 3Your new employer's name.
 This can trigger non-compete concerns, create awkwardness if the deal falls through, or lead to your employer contacting your new company.

 - 4Salary complaints.
-Even if low pay is your primary reason, documenting it helps no one and can result in neutral or negative references (Glassdoor, 2024).
+Even if low pay is your primary reason, documenting it helps no one and can result in neutral or negative references.

 - 5Emotional language.
 "I can not take this anymore" may feel true, but these statements live forever.
-41% of employers kept resignation letters on file for 7 or more years (SHRM, 2024).
+Many employers keep resignation letters on file for years, and future reference checks can surface unprofessional language long after the moment has passed.

 For a deep dive into the 10 most common mistakes, see our guide on what not to say.